Homelessness in India

 Homelessness is a major issue in India.
 The Universal Declaration of Human Rights defines 'homeless' as those who do not live in a regular residence.
 The United Nations Economic and Social Council Statement has a broader definition for homelessness; it defines homelessness as follows: ‘When we are talking about housing, we are not just talking about four walls and a roof.
 The right to adequate housing is about security of tenure, affordability, access to services and cultural adequacy.
 It is about protection from forced eviction and displacement, fighting homelessness, poverty and exclusion.
 India defines 'homeless' as those who do not live in Census houses, but rather stay on pavements, roadsides, railway platforms, staircases, temples, streets, in pipes, or other open spaces.
 There are 1.77 million homeless people in India, or 0.15% of the country's total population, according to the 2011 census consisting of single men, women, mothers, the elderly, and the disabled.
 However, it is argued that the numbers are far greater than accounted by the point in time method.
-For example, while the Census of 2011 counted 46.724 homeless individuals in Delhi, the Indo-Global Social Service Society counted them to be 88,410, and another organization called the Delhi Development Authority counted them to be 150,000.
+For example, while the Census of 2011 counted 46,724 homeless individuals in Delhi, the Indo-Global Social Service Society counted them to be 88,410, and another organization called the Delhi Development Authority counted them to be 150,000.
 Furthermore, there is a high proportion of mentally ill and street children in the homeless population.
 There are 18 million street children in India, the largest number of any country in the world, with 11 million being urban.
-Finally, more than three million men and women are homeless in India's capital city of New Delhi; the same population in Canada would make up approximately 30 electoral districts.
-A family of four members has an average of five homeless generations in India.
+In the lead-up to the 2010 Commonwealth Games, many temporary housing units in Delhi were demolished, leading to an increase in homelessness.
+That number was estimated to be around three million homeless people in Delhi alone; the same population in Canada would make up approximately 30 electoral districts.
+A family of four homeless members has an average of five homeless generations in India.
+This shows that homelessness in India is not situational but often inherited for many generations.